 But never fear – the other two ride overlays (which admittedly are more popular) have made a return this year.
-And a few more were added in Disney California Adventure Park (see more on that below).
+And a few more were added in Disney California Adventure Park a few years ago and will be back again (see more on that below).
 The Disneyland park offerings to know about include:

 Haunted Mansion Holiday

 Jack Skellington and his Nightmare Before Christmas pals take over the Mansion with their version of Halloween and Christmas mixed together.
 Haunted Mansion Holiday is a continuation of the overlay already in place from the Halloween season, so it’s already ready to for early November visitors.
 Haunted Mansion Holiday offers Fastpass, so plan accordingly to save time in what can otherwise be a very long standby line.
 Disneyland MaxPass may well be a smart investment if you want to avoid the long trek through a busy New Orleans Square to the Fastpass distribution kiosks.

 “it’s a small world” Holiday